KeidenSukotto/Market-Structure/README.md

 - When a retracement phase is identified, the script plots high and low lines (if specified by the user) and checks for break of structure conditions.
 If a BOS occurs, it plots BOS lines and labels.

 - The script keeps track of impulse and retracement counts and adjusts trend direction and wave leg as necessary.

-Please note that this script is designed for use in the TradingView platform and is primarily intended for technical analysis and visualizing market structure on price charts.
-Users can customize input options to tailor it to their trading strategies.